pmacinec/fake-news-datasets/datasets/README.md

 Datasets shown in table below have been processed so far.
 Each dataset has its own folder with python jupyter notebook and data (dataset name is the link to correct folder in this repository).

-**NOTE:** Not all of the datasets usually provide the data to perform task of fake news detection.
+**Note:** Not all of the datasets usually provide the data to perform task of fake news detection.
 In every corresponding jupyter notebook, there are *tasks* - ideas what can be done with that dataset.
 However, do not limit yourself to that and use your imagination and creativity.

 ## Adding new datasets